NeoInversion/clvbrew-console/README.md

 If you stumbled across this by chance, then you probably have no use for it, especially as it requires an API key.
 If someone referred you to this, then you probably know what it is.

 ## Dependencies
-If builing from source, you will need [nlohmann's JSON library](https://github.com/nlohmann/json) and [whoshuu's C++ requests](https://github.com/whoshuu/cpr).
+If building from source, you will need [nlohmann's JSON library](https://github.com/nlohmann/json) and [whoshuu's C++ requests](https://github.com/whoshuu/cpr).
 It should be relatively intuitive to figure out how to build.